 The Council of ALC has approved a tiered plan for re-opening.
 The health and safety of our members and visitors continues to be our main concern.
-ALC has now moved back into TIER 1 of the re-opening process based on COVID case surges in the area.
+ALC is moving into Tier 3 or re-opening.

 SPECIAL MESSAGE FROM PASTOR JOEL